 6.7.5 NYPA Transmission Adjustment Charge (“NTAC”)

 LSEs serving retail access Load will be charged an NTAC consistent with each Transmission Owner's retail access program pursuant to Section 2.7 of this Tariff.
-The Transmission Customer shall pay to the ISO each month the NTAC.
+The Transmission Customer shall pay to the ISO each Billing Period the NTAC.
 NTAC (in $) is calculated as follows:

 6.7.5.1 For Exports and Wheels Through